IoT is reshaping agriculture towards more efficient and sustainable patterns of production.

 Affordable | Standard | Seamless

-What if you connect the same device you use now on cellular terrestrial network also directly to satellite, with no modification on the hardware ?
+What if the same device connected today to cellular terrestrial networks could connect directly to satellites with no modification to the hardware?

-Sateliot’s is the unique satellite constellation based on standard 5G IoT, allowing standard cellular devices to connect in a seamless way.
+Sateliot’s unique satellite constellation is based on standard 5G IoT, allowing standard cellular devices to connect in a seamless way.

 Global IoT connectivity provides end-to-end visiblity for the marine sector.

 IoT provides the best Livestock monitoring solutions for more productive farms.

 The renewable energy sector is experiencing a massive transformation, IoT is at the forefront of this revolution.